jrief/django-formset/docs/source/uploading.rst

 Therefore **django-formset** handles file uploads asynchronously.
 This means that the payload of a file is uploaded to the server as soon as the user opens the file dialog or drags a file on the area nearby the file input button.
+In addition, we get a visual feedback on the progress of the current upload.
+After the file upload has finished, a depiction of it is rendered inisde the drag area.
+This is either a thumbnailed image or an icon symbolizing the type of file.

 While the payload of that file is transferred, the user can fill out other fields.
 The uploaded file is stored in a temporary folder on the server.
 After successful file upload, a unique and signed handle is returned to the client.
 On form submission, this handle then is used to refer to the previously uploaded file inside the temporary folder.
 If the form validation passed successfully, that file then is moved to its final destination.

- It allows us to visually upload a file, which means that the
-    uploaded payload is pre-submitted and a thumbnailed depiction is rendered.
-Since the uploaded file already waits in a temporary location on the server, the final form submission also is a lot faster.

 Example